-At P. Constantinou & Co Ltd we are strongly committed to protect the privacy of the personal data, which we maintain of our clients, prospect clients, candidates, employees and other individuals.
-As part of this commitment, P. Constantinou & Co Ltd regularly reviews its data protection practices to comply with applicable laws, industry standards and best practices.
+At P. Constantinou & Co Ltd we are strongly committed to protect the privacy of the personal data, we maintain of our clients, prospect clients, candidates, employees, and other individuals.
+As part of this commitment, P. Constantinou & Co Ltd regularly reviews its data protection practices to comply with applicable laws, industry standards, and best practices.

 We will send you marketing material and/or contact you about services we provide which may be of interest to you, as well as other information in the form of alerts, newsletters and invitations to events or functions which we believe might be of interest to you or in order to update you with information which we believe may be relevant and/or of interest to you.

 Your data is not shared outside of P. Constantinou & Co Ltd.